 What does a CPA do?

 Certified Public Accounts can be the financial strategist for Fortune 500 companies or advisors to neighborhood businesses.
 CPA act as consultants on many issues, including taxes and accounting.
-Generally, CPAs services include:
+Generally, online CPAs services include:

 - Prepare financial statements